The Patent Litigation Law Review: Slovenia

-Issues concerning patent infringement and invalidity, and owing to very limited possibilities of prosecution of patents in Slovenia, are resolved by the competent courts (i.e., the Ljubljana District Court in first instance, the Ljubljana High Court in the second instance, and the Supreme Court of the Republic of Slovenia, which deals with extraordinary legal remedies in patent matters).
+Issues concerning patent infringement and invalidity, and owing to very limited possibilities of prosecution of patents in Slovenia, are resolved by the competent courts (i.e., the Ljubljana District Court in the first instance, the Ljubljana High Court in the second instance and the Supreme Court, which deals with extraordinary legal remedies in patent matters).

 In Slovenia, the volume of patent litigation cases is quite low, with only a couple of cases pending each year.
 The court practice concerning patent invalidity and enforcement issues has been evolving, mainly in the past decade, but it is still rather limited.
 On the other hand, as ZIL-1 also regulates other industrial property rights, certain court practice – for example, in trademark cases (the volume of which is a bit larger) – may also be useful to patent cases.